odhasu/OGscaled/README.md

 - **animations.css**: Keyframe animations
 - **main.css**: Central import file

+### Current reorganization status (Nov 2025)

+- A very large historical stylesheet (`css/styles.css`, ~125k lines) has been copied to `src/styles/legacy.css` and is now loaded via `src/styles/main.css`.
+- `index.html` references only `src/styles/main.css`, so we can safely extract blocks from `legacy.css` into the modular files above without touching HTML.
+- As we extract sections (variables/base/typography/components/utilities), we will delete them from `legacy.css` until it can be removed.

 ## 🔧 JavaScript Architecture

 The JavaScript is organized into ES6 modules: